TRAVEL STYLE: IN-DEPTH EXPLORER

-Our Sri Lankan adventure begins in Negombo.
-Find your feet in this diverse & laid-back town with coastal beaches, local fish markets and a working Dutch-style canal system.
-This evening you'll meet up with your Trip Manager and your team for a full brief of the travels about to unfold, before heading out for the first taste of some local delicacies.
+Your Sri Lankan adventure begins in Negombo.
+Find your feet in this diverse and laid-back town featuring beaches, local fish markets and a working Dutch-style canal system.
+Later, meet up with your Trip Manager and your fellow travellers for a full brief of the tour before heading out for your first taste of some local delicacies.

-Today we head further into the hill country on the train, passing lush green hills and waterfalls enroute to Nuwara Eliya.
-This small town with colonial-era buildings is found in the heart of Sri Lanka's famous Ceylon tea industry.
-We'll stop to visit a tea plantation to find out how different teas are grown, plucked and packaged before continuing on to our next destination of Ella.
+Today you’ll head further inland on the train, passing lush green hills and waterfalls en route to Nuwara Eliya.
+This small town with its colonial-era buildings is found in the heart of Sri Lanka’s famous Ceylon tea industry.
+Stop to visit a tea plantation to find out how different teas are grown, plucked and packaged before continuing on to your next destination: Ella.

 The day is yours to explore the beautiful countryside and laid-back backpacker hub of Ella, nestled among green cloud forests and tea plantations.
 In the early morning, feel free to head to Horton Plains National Park and walk to “World’s End”, one of the highlights here.
 Or spend the day in Ella doing the local walks that show off the incredibly insta-worthy views down through the Ella Gap, including the cascading waterfalls this small town is famous for.
 If you’re lucky, you might even get to meet one of the locals: the leaf-eating Langur monkey.

-Our first stop is at the Udawalawe Elephant Transit Home, where orphaned baby elephants are cared for before being released back into the wild.
-In this unmissable experience that's sure to pull a few heartstrings, we'll get to watch the babies at feeding time, while you try to restrain yourself from adopting one then and there.
-But tear yourself away, because next we're heading to our Special Stay accommodation for the night: glamping alongside the Walawe riverbed in full Safari style, surrounded by the vibrant flora and fauna of the Sri Lankan jungle.
+Your journey heads south from the hill country into the southern plains, where a rich abundance of wildlife awaits.
+Your first stop is at the Udawalawe Elephant Transit Home, where orphaned baby elephants are cared for before being released back into the wild.
+In this unmissable experience that’s sure to pull a few heartstrings, you’ll get to watch the babies at feeding time, while you try to restrain yourself from adopting one then and there.
+But tear yourself away, because next, you’re heading to your Special Stay accommodation for the night: glamping alongside the Walawe riverbed in full Safari style, surrounded by the vibrant flora and fauna of the Sri Lankan jungle.

-The Udawalawe National Park is one of the best places to get a glimpse of the Sri Lankan Elephants, so this morning we'll jump aboard our Safari Jeep and explore the park, keeping an eye out for the abundance of wildlife: see if you can spot a water buffalo, and keep your camera handy to snap the brightly coloured native birds.
-Once you're all safari'ed out, you'll be free to spend the afternoon relaxing by the pool, or hiring a bike for your own cycle adventure.
+The Udawalawe National Park is one of the best places to get a glimpse of the Sri Lankan Elephants, so this morning you’ll jump aboard a Safari Jeep and explore the park, keeping an eye out for the abundance of wildlife.
+See if you can spot a water buffalo, and keep your camera handy to snap the brightly coloured native birds.
+Once you’re all safari’ed out, you’ll be free to spend the afternoon relaxing by the pool or hiring a bike for your own cycle adventure.

-The Southern tip of Sri Lanka is a favourite hangout spot for some of the most majestic creatures in the world: whales.
-We're heading to Mirissa, considered to be the best place to get a glimpse of the Blue Whale, Sperm Whale and dolphins, and this morning is your chance to head out whale-watching for an unmissable up-close encounter.
-After the morning's excitement, the afternoon is yours to unwind on the tropical palm-studded beach with clear turquoise waters, or opt in for a surf lesson at nearby Weligama Bay.
+The southern tip of Sri Lanka is a favourite hangout spot for some of the most majestic creatures in the world: whales.
+You’re heading to Mirissa, considered to be the best place to get a glimpse of the Blue Whale, Sperm Whale and dolphins, and this morning is your chance to head out whale-watching for an unmissable up-close encounter.
+After the morning’s excitement, the afternoon is yours to unwind on the tropical palm-studded beach with clear turquoise waters or opt-in for a surf lesson at nearby Weligama Bay.

-Once we hit Colombo, the best way to continue is with a sightseeing tour of this sprawling, richly multicultural city.
-Marvel at the atmospheric temples & showstopping mosques, check out the rose-tinted colonial buildings and, if you're brave enough, pick up some hot cobra chillies or souvenirs from the truly authentic (and famously chaotic) Pettah Bazaar.
-Tonight you can put on your party pants, because we've already sussed out the best rooftop bars and we're going out in style - the perfect way to cap off the last incredible 9 days with your Sri Lanka crew.
+Today you’ll reach your final destination, the bustling capital city of Colombo.
+Enroute you’ll make a stop to learn about the traditional art of balsa-wood mask painting, followed by a visit to the Kosgoda Turtle Conservation Centre.
+Once you hit Colombo, the best way to continue is with a sightseeing tour of this sprawling, richly multicultural city.
+Marvel at the atmospheric temples and show-stopping mosques, check out the rose-tinted colonial buildings and, if you’re brave enough, pick up some hot cobra chillies or souvenirs from the truly authentic (and famously chaotic) Pettah Bazaar.
+Tonight you can put on your party pants because we’ve already sussed out the best rooftop bars and we’re going out in style – the perfect way to cap off the last incredible 9 days with your Sri Lanka crew.